Kazakhstan: Russia-led troops to start leaving in 2 days | DW | 11.01.2022

 Troops were ordered to shoot to kill to put down the unrest that grew out of a peaceful protest against an energy price hike in the west of the country.

-Security forces have detained 9,900 people since the uprising began in the oil-rich Central Asian nation, the Interior Ministry said Tuesday.
+Security forces have detained 9,900 people since the crisis began in the oil-rich Central Asian nation, the Interior Ministry said Tuesday.

 adi/rt (Reuters, AFP)